awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-managedrulegroupconfig.md

 Additional information that's used by a managed rule group\.
 Many managed rule groups don't require this\.

 The rule groups used for intelligent threat mitigation require additional configuration:
++ Use the `AWSManagedRulesACFPRuleSet` configuration object to configure the account creation fraud prevention managed rule group\.
+The configuration includes the registration and sign\-up pages of your application and the locations in the account creation request payload of data, such as the user email and phone number fields\.
 + Use the `AWSManagedRulesATPRuleSet` configuration object to configure the account takeover prevention managed rule group\.
 The configuration includes the sign\-in page of your application and the locations in the login request payload of data such as the username and password\.
 + Use the `AWSManagedRulesBotControlRuleSet` configuration object to configure the protection level that you want the Bot Control rule group to use\.